 No, you can do the Summer Camp to suit your own timetable.
 It has been designed to work throughout the time zones.
 You’ll receive a daily email from Cathy, and she will be available through the four weeks in the private Facebook group.
-You can use the daily materials to fit your own reading and projects to your personal timetable, joining in with the community on Facebook and Instagram throughout the four weeks whenever you want to.
+You can use the daily materials to fit your own reading and projects to your personal timetable, joining in with the community on Facebook and Instagram throughout the summer whenever you want to.

 How much time each week will I need to devote to the Summer Camp?